AlexandreBonneau/devSnaps/README.md

 - [ ] Validate the user email with a confirmation link
 - [ ] Add OAuth for sign-ups
 - [ ] Use an Auth middleware
+- [ ] Add the ability for authenticated user to comment any non-private snaps
 - [ ] Add an homepage with the favorite / most viewed snaps and other info
 - [ ] Fix the favorite system so that each user can favorite whatever snap the want
 - [ ] Add a 'project' feature so that multiple snap could be aggregated for a given project